Artur-lozovoi/academic-kickstart/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My name is Artur Lozovoi, I am a postdoctoral researcher in the group of Professor Carlos Meriles at the City College of New York.
+My current research interest lies in the field quantum physics of defects in diamonds.
+In particular, I am working on exploring the possibilities of using nitrogen vacancies and substitutonal nitrogen in diamond lattice as qubits for qunatum communication and computing.